SuleimanFarah/sunpy/GSOC/2020/GSoC-2020-Shivansh-Mishra.md

 **Commitments?**

-I don’t have any internships or other projects to do in summer.
-I won’t be even having any classes in June and July, so I can fully commit my time to the project.
+I don't have any internships or other projects to do in summer.
+I won't be even having any classes in June and July, so I can fully commit my time to the project.
 I can easily commit 40 - 45 hours a week to my project.

 **Eligibility?**

-Yes, I’m eligible to receive payments from Google.
+Yes, I'm eligible to receive payments from Google.